- Home Page

 RELEVANT CLINICAL TRAINING AND EXPERIENCE

 I received my masters in counseling/psychology at California State University, Hayward, and have been licensed as a marriage family therapist since 1982.
 Before that, I was a teacher and counselor at Fairfield High School.
-Since receiving my masters, I have pursued advanced training which includes relational psychodynamic therapy, couples therapy, various bodywork modalities, transpersonal therapy, cognitive-behavioral therapy, and Emotional Freedom Technique.
+Since receiving my masters, I have pursued advanced training which includes relational psychodynamic therapy, couples therapy, somatic bodywork, transpersonal therapy, interpersonal neurobiology, and Emotional Freedom Technique.